Okay, so today we’ll have some fun. We’ll look at uplifting, heartwarming and just plain enjoyable ideas.

 We’ll start with a breakdown of some very good relationship habits.
-Anyone can pick at or quibble with any argument in life, but there’s a beautifully simple logic at the heart of these suggestions.
+Anyone can pick at, or quibble with, any argument in life.
+But there’s a beautifully simple logic at the heart of these suggestions.
 We have to stop asking our partners to fix our relationships and we have to figure out how to be more actively positive participants in our own lives.
 Our love is a verb and we need to exercise it within our relationships.
 So here for your perusal is a listing:

 The experience was so moving it brought both me and the woman watching to tears.
 I’m not sure either one of us will see something more purely beautiful than that ever again.
 I still don’t know why all those deer wanted to lean their necks and heads and bodies against me —I’m just extremely grateful it happened because it is literally a highlight in an already remarkable life.
 I found this video very touching because it brought such vivid memories of that day back to me.
 I hope it brings back some nice human-animal memories for you too.

 There is no real guile or complication to an animal.
 They are straightforward in their needs and somehow that clarity often helps them bring the best out in us.
-So we can look at these things as problems in life, or we can see them as opportunities to spread more love around the world:
+We can look at these things as problems in life, or we can see them as opportunities to spread more love around the world:

 There are a lot of beautiful things going on in this world.
 It’s easy to be angry or frustrated or outraged.
-But it’s also easy to be happy, engaged and enthusiastic, so look for those opportunities actively.
+But it’s also easy to be happy, engaged and enthusiastic.
+So look for those opportunities actively.
 They don’t land on the laps of lucky people.
 Lucky people are just the people who are most conscious about choosing to focus their consciousness on the things they like about life.
 And any of us can do that.
 I hope you’ll join us.

 Have a wonderful weekend.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.